donovanbrun/notebook-backend/README.md

 # QuickNotes Backend

-Spring boot application to store little notes in cloud, with tree structure to organise notes and user manager.
+Spring boot application to store little notes in cloud, with user manager.